evohringer/Supporting_Information/DNA Bases Partition Coefficients/Cytosine/Chloroform/readme.md

-Topologgy files calculated with chloroform solvent.
+Topology files with atomic charges calculated in chloroform solvent.